-Learn how you can continue running outdoors in the Winter time with Winter running.
+Learn how you can continue running outdoors in the Winter time with these running tips.

 Some people think of running as a fair-weather sport and hang up their running shoes in the winter.
 I love running in the fall and winter.

 Living in Chicago, it can be no small feat, but if you have the right gear and some cold weather parameters, you can safely run all winter long.

 If you live in a cold weather city, like I do, getting some winter running gear is imperative.
 I recommend tights, insulated tights, merino wool base layer long sleeve, a warm running jacket, gloves with wind guards, a hat and merino wool or thermal running socks.
 Some excellent brands for winter gear are Craft, Icebreaker, Smartwool and Sugoi.

 It’s easy to forget year to year, but when running, you need to dress for temps that are 15 – 20 degrees warmer than the actual air temperature.
 What does this mean?
 If the thermometer reads 40 degrees, you should dress like it’s 60.
 You warm up a lot once you get moving.
 One caveat here in Chicago is the wind.
 If it’s very windy, I usually dress warmer.

 If you start before the sun or when it’s chilly, wear layers so that you can remove the outer layer if you warm up.
 Remember to wear a thin base layer in a material like merino wool or something sweat wicking so you don’t feel cold and wet!
 If it’s very windy or cold, also consider a wind-proof layer on the outside.